qualitymanifest/find-dup-values/README.md

 This project recursively navigates a file tree and searches inside files for repeated strings and numbers.
 When done, it prints out a list of all repeated values and the files they are found in.
-Useful to find values that should be moved to a constants file.
+This can be useful to find values that should be moved to a constants file.
+Processing and printing the results of Node.js's 50kloc `lib` directory takes approx 0.6 seconds on a i5-8250U processor.

 ## Usage: